-Internal control is an integral part of Telia Company’s corporate governance and enterprise risk management which involves boards of directors, executive management and employees on all organizational levels.
+Internal control is an integral part of Telia Company’s corporate governance and enterprise risk management which involves the Board, Group Executive Management and employees on all organizational levels.
 It is a process which includes methods and processes to:

 - Safeguard the group’s assets